Night1099/Nvidia-Remix-Texture-USDA-Batch-Ingestion/README.md

 # Nvidia-Remix-Texture-USDA-Batch-Ingestion

 This tool streamlines PBR mapping for textures in usda project files for the Nvidia Remix Toolkit.
-To cut out the step of opening remix everytime to put the textures on materials and trying to navigate a 'probably' incomplete capture
+To cut out the step of opening remix every time to put the textures on materials and trying to navigate a 'probably' incomplete capture

-It was made to assist me in remastring Mount & Blade
+It was made to assist me in remastering Mount & Blade

 ## **Note:** Currently, the tool only currently supports three types of maps in specific folders: Albedo/Diffuse, Normal, and Height.
 You must have all 3 to give to the tool